-It’s Halloween.
+Tomorrow’s Halloween.
+Don’t freak out.
 “The word Halloween literally means the evening before All Hallows Day or All Saint’s Day, celebrated on November 1.”
-But it goes back even further—1900 years ago when the Celtic druids celebrated it as their new year, where the dead mingled with the living.
-Christian missionaries then used the day to show the Light to those living in darkness.
-I hope you’ll use Halloween, a dark holiday, to show the light to those who are lost.
-It’s not every day that the Lord allows the lost to come to your doorsteps.
-Hand out a Keys for Kids devotional or a tract with that candy.
+It goes back 1900 years—when the Celtic druids celebrated it as their new year—where the dead mingled with the living.
+Christian missionaries used the day to show the Light to those living in darkness.
+While you might hate Halloween, I hope you’ll stop hating it.
+While it’s a dark holiday, use it to show the light to those who are lost.
+It’s not every day the Lord brings the lost to your doorstep.
+When kids are most open to the Gospel, hand out a Keys for Kids devotional or a tract.
 It’s a seed that may make an eternal difference.

-Based on “What Is Halloween and Should Christians Celebrate It?”, BibleInfo.com.
+Based in part on “What Is Halloween and Should Christians Celebrate It?”, BibleInfo.com.